-Depending on the sate in which you live, the requirements will vary.
+Depending on the state in which you live, the requirements will vary.
 Make sure to find out your particular state rules.
-This is the homeschool requirements for Washington, since I live in Spokane.
+This is the homeschool requirements for Washington since I live in Spokane.

 Let’s get started covering what you need to know!